What’s a Spondylolisthesis?

 The classification of spondylolisthesis includes the following (Shyam, Hadgaonkar, Group, & Sancheti, 2019):

-- Degenerative: most often appears in older adults where spondylolisthesis develops due to facet arthritis, ligamentum flavum weakness, slippage of vertebrae, etc.
+- Degenerative: most often it presents itself in older adults where spondylolisthesis develops due to facet arthritis, ligamentum flavum weakness, slippage of vertebrae, etc.

 - Traumatic: results from acute fractures in the neural arch.